-The part of our design that accomplishes this finegrain capture of the memory operations and data of instruction execution is the Memory and Instruction Meta-Engine, or the MIME.1 One of the major contributions of this work is the novel page-flipping technique on which the MIME is based.
-This technique allows us to avoid actual instruction emulation and most aspects of instruction decoding.
+Our design accomplishes this fine-grain capture of the memory operations and data of instruction execution via the Memory and Instruction Meta-Engine, or the MIME.
+One of the major contributions of this work is the novel page-flipping technique on which the MIME is based.
+This technique allows us to avoid instruction emulation and most aspects of instruction decoding.
 The MIME's page-flipping technique is based on the indirection and forced page faults made possible through shadow paging, and breakpoints to the VMM made possible through the hypercall mechanism.
 Shadow paging and shadow page faults: It is necessary for the VMM to control the pages of physical memory that the guest has access to.
 Conceptually, with the VMM, there are two levels of indirection.
 Guest virtual addresses (GVAs) are mapped to guest physical addresses (GPAs) by the guest OS's page tables (the gPT), and GPAs are in turn mapped to host physical addresses (HPAs) by the VMM.
-There are two main methods of supporting this mapping, nested paging and shadow paging.
-In nested paging, the GPA \rightarrow HPA mapping is maintained in separate page tables constructed by the VMM (the nPT), and used by the hardware jointly with the guest page tables in the process of translating every memory reference in the guest.
-The VMM can safely ignore the gPT since the hardware is responsible for integrating the gPT and the nPT.